I know you are ready for 2021 marketing trends because you read this blog and tons of other marketing blogs, right?

 Step #1: Enter Your URL and Click “Search”

-For this example, we’re using Close, a leading inside sales CRM with a strong search engine presence.
+We’re using Close, a leading inside sales CRM with a strong search engine presence for this example.

 Step #2: Review the Domain Overview